SofianeB/B2SAFE-B2STAGE-Training/ExampleTrainings/iRODS-User-training/iRODS-advanced-User-training.md

 irule -F exampleRules/helloworld.r
 ```

-Rules are structure as follows:
+Rules are structured as follows:
 - Name of the rule, this name does not have to correspond with the filename
 - Curly braces to indicate code blocks
 - User defined rules always need an *INPUT* and *OUTPUT* at the end of the file, each in a separate line